 In January 2012 the AICPA and CIMA joined forces to create a new designation; the CGMA, or Chartered Global Management Accountant.
 Both are management accounting certifications, pitting the CGMA in direct competition with the CMA.

 So how can you determine which is best suited for you?
+This is an important decision as you become an accountant and pursue certifications to advance your career.

 Below I’m going to outline key elements of each designation so you can make the decision between CGMA vs CMA.
+Or you can also watch this video:

-The CGMA on the other hand, was created only a couple of years ago with the intention of extending the global reach of CMA recognition.
+The CGMA on the other hand was created only a couple of years ago with the intention of extending the global reach of CMA recognition.

 The CGMA is powered by the AICPA and CIMA, two of the world’s largest associations for public accountants and management accountants and you can actually attain this designation through either pathway, but the eligibility and requirements differ.